Salim bin Sultan Al Qasimi: Sharjah Dependencies

-Hamriyah, which had previously rebelled against Sharjah, now did so again and its headman Saif bin Abdulrahman Al Shamsi led a confederation of smaller Sheikhs against Sharjah in 1873.
-By 1875 he had played a role as mediator between the Ruler and the other Sheikhs (likely of Heera, Khan and Abu Hail) and proclaimed the independence of Hamriyah once again.
+Hamriyah, which had previously rebelled against Sharjah, now did so again and its headman, Saif bin Abdulrahman Al Shamsi, led a confederation of smaller Sheikhs against Sharjah in 1873.
+By 1875 he had played a role as mediator between the ruler and the other Sheikhs (likely of Heera, Khan and Abu Hail) and proclaimed the independence of Hamriyah once again.

-Salim appointed his younger brother Ahmed as wali of Dibba, on the East coast, in 1871, granting him the revenues from the town which were however eroded by the encroachments of the troublesome Shahiyain tribe.
+Salim appointed his younger brother Ahmed as Wali of Dibba, on the East coast, in 1871, granting him the revenues from the town which were however eroded by the encroachments of the troublesome Shihuh tribe.

 Salim bin Sultan was deposed in 1883 by his nephew, Saqr bin Khalid Al Qasimi, who moved against him when he was travelling to Ras Al Khaimah (and his brother, Ahmed was on the island of Abu Musa, where he kept horses).

 Wali of Ras Al Khaimah

-Salim was appointed wali of Ras Al Khaimah in 1908 and, despite suffering from paralysis, consolidated power to the point where the emirate was in all but name independent of Sharjah.
+Salim was appointed Wali of Ras Al Khaimah in 1908 and, despite suffering from paralysis, consolidated power to the point where the emirate was in all but name independent of Sharjah.
 His son Muhammad managed his affairs and he renounced his position in July 1919 to allow Salim's other son, Sultan to take power.
 Two years later, Salim would achieve Salim's long-held dream of independence for Ras Al Khaimah when the British recognised the emirate as a Trucial State in its own right.

 Sheikh Salim bin Sultan died in August 1919.